rust-stuco/lectures/week1/slides.md

 Rust aligns much more with type theory and thus uses the unit type `()` instead!
 -->

-* Functions must have a specific return value or none at all
+* Functions must have a specific return value, or return nothing
-    * No return type is equivalent to the unit type `()`
+    * No return type is equivalent to returning the unit type `()`
 * Notice again that there is no semicolon after `x + 1`